martinecker/SkellyUltra/QUICK_START.md

    - Run the server script (see [detailed guide](custom_components/skelly_ultra/skelly_ultra_srv/README.md))

 2. **Pair Bluetooth** (one-time setup)
-   - Use automatic pairing when running the REST Server as root, or
+   - Use automatic pairing when running the REST Server (requires python3 to get elevanted iiviledges for pairing), or
    - Pair manually:
      - Enable Live Mode in Home Assistant
      - Use `bluetoothctl` to pair with your Skelly